qdrant/qdrant/QUICK_START.md

 This example covers the most basic use-case - collection creation and basic vector search.
 For additional information please refer to the [API documentation](https://qdrant.github.io/qdrant/redoc/index.html).

+You can also try all Qdrant REST API in our [Swagger UI](https://ui.qdrant.tech/).

 ## Create collection
 First - let's create a collection with dot-production metric.
 ```bash